Role snapshotUpdated over time

 Workflow automation2

-High Demand for Manual Dexterity and Precision
+High Physical Dexterity and Manipulation

 Timeline